Dani Luna: Revolution Pro Wrestling (2022–present)

-Impact Wrestling / Total Nonstop Action Wrestling (2023–present)
+Impact Wrestling / Total Nonstop Action Wrestling (2023–2026)

 Early appearances (2023–2024)

 On the 12 May 2023 episode of Impact Wrestling, it was announced that Webster and Andrews (accompanied by Luna) would challenge ABC (Ace Austin and Chris Bey) for the Impact World Tag Team Championship at Under Siege marking Luna's first Impact Wrestling appearance.
 On 1 June, Luna had her first match in Impact, where she lost to Jody Threat.
 On the July 27 episode of Impact Wrestling, Luna picked up her first win in Impact, as she teamed with Trinity to defeat The Coven (KiLynn King and Taylor Wilde).

 Luna continued to sporadically compete in Impact Wrestling.
 She lost in singles matches against competitors like Deonna Purrazzo on the September 7 episode of Impact Wrestling, and Jordynne Grace at Turning Point.
 On 21 December, it was announced by the newly-renamed TNA Wrestling that Luna had signed a full-time contract with the promotion.
 Luna's first match as a contracted TNA performer occurred on January 13, 2024, at Hard to Kill, where she competed in an Ultimate X match to determine the number one contender for the TNA Knockouts World Championship.
 Gisele Shaw won the match.

 Spitfire (2024–2025)

 Luna joined forces with Jody Threat as the two began feuding with MK Ultra (Killer Kelly and Masha Slamovich).
 As part of the rivalry, Luna got her first win in singles competition in TNA by defeating Killer Kelly on the February 15 episode of Impact!.
 Luna and Threat subsequently formed a tag team called Spitfire.
 At Sacrifice, Spitfire defeated MK Ultra to win the TNA Knockouts World Tag Team Championship, marking Luna's first championship win in TNA.
 At Rebellion, Spitfire successfully defended the title against Decay (Havok and Rosemary).
 On May 3 at Under Siege, Threat and Luna were defeated by Masha Slamovich and her new partner Alisha Edwards, ending their reign at 56 days.

 Spitfire continued their rivalry against The Malisha (Alisha Edwards and Masha Slamovich), unsuccessfully challenging them for the Knockouts World Tag Team Championship at Slammiversary.
 At Emergence, Spitfire teamed with Jordynne Grace to defeat Malisha and Ash by Elegance in a six-woman tag team match.
-Spitfire eventually defeated Slamovich and Tasha Steelz (substituting for an injured Alisha Edwards) to regain the Knockouts World Tag Team Championship at Victory Road on September 13.
+At Victory Road, Spitfire defeated Slamovich and Tasha Steelz (substituting for an injured Alisha Edwards) to win the Knockouts World Tag Team Championship for a second time.
 Spitfire would retain the title during the following months against Carlee Bright and Kendal Grey on Impact!, Wendy Choo and Rosemary at Bound for Glory, and Ash by Elegance and Heather by Elegance at Genesis.
-However, they lost the titles to Ash and Heather at Sacrifice.
-On May 23, 2025 at Under Siege, Spitfire was defeated by Ash and Heather by Elegance, forcing Dani Luna and Jody Threat to disband as a result of a pre-match stipulation.
+However, they lost the titles to Ash and Heather at Sacrifice, ending their second reign at 182 days.
+On 23 May 2025 at Under Siege, Spitfire was defeated by Ash and Heather by Elegance, forcing Luna and Threat to disband as a result of a pre-match stipulation.